radRoy/imageProcessTif/README.md

     - train / val: specimen id01-id05 train, id06-id07 val.
     - slices 3, 13, 23, ..., 123 were used for each specimen.
   - **dataset08.1**: autofluorescence single channel heart segmentation dataset
+  - TBD: add description all further dataset08 sub-datasets (up to 08.07 or so were made).

 - **dataset09**: (babb03-ct3) Eye labels, tif images for training with the fixed 3D U-Net using pytorch-3dunet.
   - in creation since: 240105 or so, earliest fiji macro created on 240107.